inotechne/micropost-app/README.md

 ## About Project

 This project is a workshop for training at [Kasetsart University](http://www.ku.ac.th) July 2012.
-In this workshop we will build application for post message and follow other user like "Twitter" develop using Rails 3.2.1
+Participant shall be able to develop an application by using Rails 3.2.1 after finished workshop.
+In the workshop, we had built an application for posting message and following user like “Twitter”.

 ### Application feature
-* User authentication system: user can signup, log in and log out ([AuthLogic gem](https://github.com/binarylogic/authlogic) ).
+* Authentication system: user will be able to sign up, log in, and log out ([AuthLogic gem](https://github.com/binarylogic/authlogic) ).
 * User can post a message on his page.
 * User can delete their own post.
 * User can follow other user and can see their message.